June 22, 2026 · 10 min

 Harissa Chickpea Bulgur Bowls with Cucumber Feta Salad

-Lunch10 min860 cal / serving
+Lunch10 min702 cal / serving

 Grain bowls are the ultimate way to enjoy a variety of flavors and textures in one meal.
-This Mediterranean-inspired version features chewy bulgur wheat topped with spicy harissa-roasted chickpeas and shallots, a cool cucumber-tomato salad, tangy feta cheese, and a smoky harissa hummus.
-Every bite is a delicious mix of nutty, creamy, and fresh.
+This Mediterranean-inspired version features chewy bulgur wheat topped with spicy harissa-roasted chickpeas and shallots, a cool cucumber-tomato salad, tangy feta cheese and a smoky harissa hummus.
+Every bite is a delicious mix of nutty, creamy and fresh.

 Perfect for a weeknight dinner, these bowls come together quickly with simple ingredients.
 The roasted chickpeas add a satisfying crunch, while the Greek vinaigrette ties everything together.
 Customize the heat level by adjusting the harissa in the hummus.
 Serve warm and enjoy!